-Friday, September 30th, 2016 was Saint-Lambert International’s first annual Orange Shirt Day, a Canada-wide commemoration event for the victims and survivors of Indigenous Residential Schools.
+Friday, October 4th marked Saint-Lambert International High School’s fifth annual observance of Orange Shirt Day, a Canada-wide commemoration event for the victims and survivors of Indigenous Residential Schools.

 For the past couple of weeks, students and staff members at Saint-Lambert International have been learning about Canada’s distressful legacy of residential schools.
 Our school's participation in Orange Shirt Day represents a first step in recognition of the experiences of survivors and our collective commitment to truth and reconciliation.